 Running - compulsory equipment and clothing

 Participants must be self-sufficient for running at night on rough trails WHATEVER the weather.
-Random spot checks will be conducted at registration and on the start line - you must have ALL the equipment listed below.
+Random spot checks will be conducted at registration and on the start line - you must wear or carry ALL the equipment listed below.
 The following items are COMPULSORY:

 Race clothing and footwear

 Walking - compulsory equipment and clothing